Skip to main content

 This qualification is a continuation of the Certificate II in Sport and Recreation studied in Year 11.
 It reflects the role of individuals who apply the skills and knowledge to be competent in delivering a basic instruction session for a sport.
 Work may be undertaken as part of a team and would be performed under supervision or independently in a structured environment such as a sporting club or school.

-Prerequisites: Students will need to complete the Certificate II in Sport & Recreation in Year 11Some of the units below will be completed as part of the Year 11 Certificate course and students will be given transfer credits towards the completion of the Certificate III in Sport & Recreation in Year 12.
+Prerequisites: Students will need to complete the Certificate II in Sport & Recreation in Year 11Some of the units below will be completed as part of the Year 11 Certificate course and students will be given transfer credits towards the completion of the Certificate III in Sport Aquatics & Recreation in Year 12.
 Students should possess reasonable swimming ability.
 This qualification requires a substantial amount of theory work, due to the expectations to be qualified and employable at this level.

 Auspicing: Our College has an auspicing arrangement with IVET for this qualification, students will be enrolled with this Registered Training Organisation (RTO).
 All students will be inducted into RTO requirements at the beginning of the year and will require a USI number before commencing the course.